Click to jump down to important advising information and reference lists for each major:

 BS Nutrition Research Requirement

-All BS Nutrition degrees have a Nutrition Research requirement (3 or 6 credit hours).
+All BS Nutrition degrees have a Nutrition Research requirement (3 or 6 credit hours), except the Integrated Coordinated Program in Dietetics (ICPD).
 Your specific degree option and catalog year determine the requirement and approved course options.
-See your Degree Audit for more information.
-Due to some newer course numbers, please also review the following for reference and instructions for reserved classes.
+See your Degree Audit and reference below for more information!

-For BSA: all of these courses can count for upper-division/additional NTR hours.
+For BSA: these NTR courses can count for upper-division/additional NTR hours.

-BS Nutrition, Didactic Program in Dietetics (DPD): Beginning with 2022-2024 and later catalogs, 6 credit hours are required selected from two specific options.
+Note for BS Nutrition Option 1, Didactic Program in Dietetics (DPD): Beginning with 2022-2024 and later catalogs, 6 credit hours are required selected from two specific options.
 For 20-22 and earlier catalogs, 3 credit hours are required from an approved list.
 See Degree Audit.

-Note ICPD does not have this requirement, so this could be delayed if you plan to apply.
-Although, gaining some research experience with a faculty lab can be very helpful for your application!
+Note ICPD does not have this research requirement, so this could be delayed if you plan to apply.
+However, gaining some research experience with a faculty lab, even as a volunteer without credit, can be very helpful for your application!

 - (B) NTR 365 Topic 5 and NTR 365L Community Engagement sequence ("Gardening Class")